buzzqw/TUS/OBSS/markdown-separati/en/42-the-earth.md

 The origin of this ancient and magical building is now forgotten; it is said that it was created to challenge a Patron, probably Gradh.
 The tower, with a square base of 20 meters on each side, is apparently 7 floors high.
 On each floor, whose map seems to be constantly changing, blue gorillas appear, absolutely brutal and with the intention of killing anyone in the tower.
 Once the last gorilla of the floor is defeated, the door leading to the stairs to the next floor opens and the characters can go up.
 On each floor, the gorillas become stronger, more resistant, and more intelligent.

 It is known that by the 4th floor, they also acquire magical powers.
 Characters who have entered can leave whenever they want; if they should die inside the tower, they will be automatically teleported outside, but alive at 1 Hit Point and extremely fatigued, without the most precious object they had on them at the time of death.
-There are no magic items inside the tower, at least on the known floors; the only thing the characters gain is experience for the battles they've fought.
+There are no magic items inside the tower, at least on the known floors; the only thing the characters gain is experience for the battles they' \*\*ve fought.
 The current record is reaching the 7th floor.
 Will new heroes be able to reach the end (???) of the tower, and what rewards will there be for those who survive?

 ### and the Earth?

 Our world exists and persists, despite every destruction and tragedy.
 As apocalyptic as the description so far may seem, some places are still almost intact, small corners of a forgotten paradise.

-You won't find a functioning industry or factory but rather a small business, a skilled craftsman, someone who carries on family traditions as best they can.
+You won' \*\*t find a functioning industry or factory but rather a small business, a skilled craftsman, someone who carries on family traditions as best they can.

 Many places, on the other hand, have been emptied, looted, partially destroyed, cities inhabited no longer by humans but by *something else*, subways that have become the new dungeons, forgotten catacombs that have returned to being places of refuge, cities buried by earthquakes yet still *inhabited*.
 The massive nuclear shelters, the powerful underground condominiums, have resisted yet had to share living spaces with those who have been mutated, changed.